matry/mcc/README.md

 # Matry

 Matry is the first language built entirely for interface designers.
-The goal of the language is to provide designers with a language with which they can use their own verbiage and mental models to define the visual logic and behavior of digital applications.
+The goal is to give designers a language with which they can use their own verbiage and mental models to define the visual logic and behavior of digital applications.

 # MCC (Matry Canvas Compiler)